Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 WAGN took over from Network South East and Central trains took over from Regional Railways.

-I have taken lots of photos around the railways of Peterborough, taken in the 1970s-1980s.These photo's were taken on 35mm slides and prints in the BR days and cover the BR blue days.
+I took photos around the railways of Peterborough, in the 1970s-1980s.These photo's were taken on 35mm slides and prints in the BR days and cover the BR blue years.
+What seemed a lot of photos in those days with just a 20 slide film, seems nothing nowdays when you have thousands of shots on a card and carry a spare car in your bag.

 Westwood Yard in Peterborough with a class 31 on a parcels train.